 The Transgender Spectrum Conference started in 2013 at the University of Missouri-St. Louis.
 It was later hosted by Washington University.
 The conference was community-based and overseen by a board comprised of community members and people with professional interest in gender equity.
-What you see on this page is the overview of the last conference, which was held in 2019.
+What you see on this site is from the last conference, which was held in 2019.
 At this time, there are no plans for a future conference.
 Should plans emerge, this site will be updated.
 In the meantime, feel free to use this site as a resource.
+We apologize if any links stopped working.
+The pages were last updated in November 2019.

 Washington University in St. Louis will host the sixth annual Transgender Spectrum Conference November 8 & 9, 2019.
 The two-day Transgender Spectrum Conference explores the spectrum of sex and gender from multiple vantage points: lived experience, academic investigation, clinical practice, and activism.
 The goal of the conference is to provide space for the broad community to come together to enhance the visibility and knowledge of the trans and gender expansive community in the St. Louis region and beyond.